 Mission TimelineA high-level overview of the AOS mission timeline is presented here.
 The AOS mission was preceded by the Aerosols, Cloud, Convection and Precipitation (ACCP) Study.
 The nominal phases shown apply to AOS satellites in an inclined orbit (AOS-Storm).
 The timing of mission phases associated with the polar AOS satellite (AOS-Sky) are noted in italics.

 Instrumentssuborbital platforms.
 Four satellites will work together to provide these data.
 Two satellites traveling in a polar orbit (AOS-Sky and HAWCsat) - passing over both poles with each satellite pass - and two satellites traveling in a 55° inclined orbit (AOS-Storm and PMM).
 A mix of both the active and passive sensing, from the microwave to the ultra-violet, providing a comprehensive view of how these systems work and interact with each other.
 The spacecraft will carry a core set of instrument types:

 Areas of focus for core of the Earth System Observatory include:

 Aerosols: Answering the critical question of how aerosols affect the global energy balance, a key source of uncertainty in predicting climate change.

-Cloud, Convection, and Precipitation: Tackling the largest sources of uncertainty in future projections of climate change, air quality forecasting, and prediction of severe weather.
+Clouds, Convection, and Precipitation: Tackling the largest sources of uncertainty in future projections of climate change, as well as improved understanding and prediction of convective storms and severe weather.

 Mass Change: Providing drought assessment and forecasting, associated planning for water use for agriculture, as well as supporting natural hazard response.